-Completion of assignments (deadlines, advance assistance, acceptance of late work, any penalties).
+Completion of assignments (deadlines, completion dates, feedback and assistance, options for assignments/papers/other projects).
+Indicate whether late work will be accepted, and if there are any penalties.

 Example:

 Deadlines: All assignments for the course are to be completed and submitted on time in order to receive full credit.
 Late assignments will be penalized 10% or one-half grade of the total points available per assignment for each week late or portion thereof.
 Permission for late work is granted only by special request to your faculty.
 Incompletes are rare and are available only in "special or unusual circumstances" as negotiated with the instructor prior to the end of the term.
 See the Undergraduate Catalog for policies regarding Withdrawals and grade record permanence.